IPGP/deformation-lib/nikkhoo/README.md

 Accepts scalar, vector or matrix of the same size for all input parameters X, Y, DEPTH, OMEGAX, OMEGAY, OMEGAZ, DV, A, B, and optional NU, and any of them can be also a scalar, excepted for X: since output arguments will be set to the same size as X, if X is a scalar and other input arguments are vectors or matrix, you must use `repmat(X,...)` to make X also a vector or matrix.
 For other input arguments, any mixing between matrix and scalars are acceptable (if all matrix have the same size, of course).

 ### pcdmv.c
-Accepts all input arguments X, Y, DEPTH, OMEGAX, OMEGAY, OMEGAZ, DV, A, and B   as scalar, vector or matrix but all of the same number of elements or size.
-Mixing with scalar is prohibited.
+Accepts all input arguments X, Y, DEPTH, OMEGAX, OMEGAY, OMEGAZ, DV, A, and B   as scalar, vector or matrix but all must have the same number of elements or size.
+Mixing with scalar is prohibited so you may use `repmat()` to convert any scalar to a matrix if necessary.
 Last input argument NU is mandatory and must be a scalar.
 Output arguments will be set to the size of input arguments.

 ### performance
 This a basic comparison of computational time for one million different random models with constant NU = 0.25, using a 2.7GHz Intel Core i7 computer.